 In addition, a parent who accepts a temporary reduction in income, on the expectation that doing so is a step toward better income in the long run, may be acting reasonably, assuming the evidence supports the parent’s expectation.
 If prospects do not pan out after a reasonable period of time, however, the parent’s undue persistence in unremunerative employment may be considered unreasonable, and at that point imputation may be warranted (Boyko v.
 Fitzgerald, 2022 BCSC 614).

 Ultimately, decisions in this area are driven by the court’s interest in ensuring that children receive a level of support that is consistent with their parents’ means and abilities.
 Income may be imputed wherever courts find it necessary in order to achieve that result.

-To discuss any aspect of child support or the imputing of your income, speak with a lawyer at Spectrum Family Law in Vancouver.
+To discuss any aspect of child support or the imputing of your income, speak with a lawyer at Spectrum Family Law in BC.
 We are ready to listen and advise you of your options during an initial consultation.
-Call us directly at (778) 452-0221 or contact us online.

 Our main hub for British Columbia is located in the heart of Vancouver.
 That said, we serve the entire province of BC.
 We have the infrastructure to work with any of our clients virtually — even the furthest regions of British Columbia.